DavidRossHall/JChemEd-AirQualityData/README.md

 # CHM135 Experiment 1: *The Chemistry of Air Quality* Source Code
 by: David Hall, davidross.hall@mail.utoronto.ca

 Due to Covid-19, the tradional laboratory component of the first year CHM 135 course had to shift to virtual experiments.
 Experiment 1 utilises real hourly measurements of atmospheric pollutants (O<sub>3</sub> and NO<sub>3</sub>) to teach students the basics of data analysis, plotting and Microsoft Excel while they explore concepts related to atmospheric pollution.
-How to run the code is described below.
+How to generate your own datasets and answer keys is shown below.

 ## What it does